Impact of Sport Premium Funding

 - Participation in more varied types of sporting activities and multi skills sports.

 - Increased enthusiasm in participants due to the specialist nature of the coaching.

 - Increased confidence in teaching staff being able to deliver sports sessions.

 - Increased opportunities for more pupils to attend interschool competitions as availability has been increased.

 - An increase in enrichment day sessions on the Sherborne Developmental Movement for the teachers, sharing the practise and processes involved in teaching this specific type of education.
 This has proved useful for staff members who have fed back that they have been able to utilise these in a physical therapy way and in a way to de-escalate behaviour.

-- The purchase of three pieces of outdoor gym equipment has raised the amount of direct exercise and sustained exercise.
+- The purchase of outdoor gym equipment has raised the amount of direct exercise and sustained exercise.
 Another, unexpected positive that has arisen from these pieces of equipment is that staff are using them effectively to manage behaviour.